 It’s not uncommon for people who have come off of a period of intense restriction to experience “extreme hunger” and therefore need a lot of calories.
 This is your body’s way of begging for not only enough calories to return to baseline, but also to help replenish your body after months or years of underfueling it.

 Since the body is operating at a lower metabolic rate while consuming a suboptimal amount of calories, once you jump up to the 2500 calorie minimum, it’s expected that you will gain weight and fat.
 This is normal.
 In fact, Rinaldi suggests that most studies and surveys found that the weight gain tended to bring people into a BMI of 22 or more, which is what she calls the “fertile zone”.
 Everyone’s fertile weight is different, and it may be higher than the weight you aesthetically think you should be.
 The weight gain therefore may be a little, or it may be a lot.

 Rinaldi did warn that she strongly dislikes even discussing overshoot weight since it gives the impression that it’s only okay to gain the weight because you’ll lose a lot of it once things stabilize.
-When in fact, gaining weight, even if it is a lot of weight, and not losing a single pound may be necessary for maintaining health.
+When in fact, gaining significant weight and not losing a single pound may be necessary for maintaining health.

 Benefits and Disadvantages of Reverse Dieting vs All In